 - “Take Control Of Your Publicity (Or End Up Like Bill Clinton)”

 - “The Truth (And Myth) About Passive Income”

 - “How Not To Be Boring (And Why Your Website Will Thank You)”

 The List Headline

-The list headline has always been one of the strongest formats, well used long before the World Wide Web in traditional print media.
+The list headline has always been one of the strongest formats in print media, and does just as well online.

 - “7 Tips To Super-Charge Your Online Communication”

 - “My Top 10 Methods To Make Money Online”

 - “7 Blogging Tips You Can Apply Today”